Related provisions for BIPRU 12.5.77

 For the purpose of the assessment in BIPRU 12.5.67R, a firm should in particular have regard to the risk associated with:(1) repayment defaults; and(2) exercise by its counterparties of contractual rights to repay before the expected maturity date or to delay repayment beyond that date.

-The appropriate regulator considers that a firm's ability to meet its payment and settlement obligations on an intra-day basis is important not just for that firm, but also for the liquidity position of that firm's counterparties and for the smooth functioning of payment and settlement systems as a whole.
+The FSA considers that a firm's ability to meet its payment and settlement obligations on an intra-day basis is important not just for that firm, but also for the liquidity position of that firm's counterparties and for the smooth functioning of payment and settlement systems as a whole.

 (1) A firm should ensure that funding diversification is taken into account in that firm's business planning process.(2) A firm should ensure that its funding arrangements take into account correlations between market conditions and the ability to access funds from different sources.(3) A firm should ensure that in establishing adequate diversification it sets limits on its funding according to the following variables:(a) maturity;(b) nature of depositor or counterparty;(c) levels